liquidg3/altair/docs/statemachine.md

             var _options = options || this.options;

-            //State Machines are altair/events/Emitters, but setting up a hundred listeners is tedious, so we use the "delegate"
+            //State Machines are altair/events/Emitters, but setting up a hundred listeners is tedious,
-            //pattern to lend us a hand.
-The state machine will check if a method exists before setting the listener. this.fsm = new StateMachine({
+            //so we use the "delegate" pattern to lend us a hand.
+The state machine will check if a
+            //method exists before setting the listener.
+            this.fsm = new StateMachine({
                 state:  _.has(_options, 'startingState') ? _options.startingState : 'firstRun'
                 states: ['firstRun', 'selectCommander', 'selectCommand', 'executeCommand'],
-                delegate: this //convenient way to have all your listeners set for you, will detect if method exists, then setup listener
+                delegate: this //convenient way to have all your listeners set for you for callbacks that exist });
-            });

             return this.inherited();